Professor Oonagh Walsh

 Department of Social Sciences

-Educated at Trinity College, Dublin (BA in History and English and PhD in Modern Irish history) and Nottingham University (MA in American Studies), I taught at LSU College, Southampton, Aberdeen University and University College Cork before my appointment as Professor of Gender Studies at GCU in 2012.
+Educated at Trinity College, Dublin (BA in History and English and PhD in Modern Irish history) and Nottingham University (MA in American Studies), Oonagh Walsh taught at LSU College, Southampton, Aberdeen University and University College Cork before being appointed as Professor of Gender Studies at Glasgow Caledonian in 2012.

-My principal research interests lie in gender and medical histories, and in the 19th-century history of Irish psychiatry in particular.
-I have published on a range of areas in modern Irish history, including Protestant women’s social, political and cultural experiences, the development of the asylum system in the west of Ireland, and 20th-century obstetrics.
+Her principal research interests lie in gender and medical histories, and in the 19th-century history of Irish psychiatry in particular.
+She has published on a range of areas in modern Irish history, including Protestant women’s social, political and cultural experiences, the development of the asylum system in the west of Ireland, and 20th-century obstetrics.